AI Assistant Help

 Collect ACP logs

 To collect logs for configured agents, click the button in the upper-right corner of the AI Chat tool window and select Get ACP Logs.
-This will download an archive containing the logs.
+This will download an archive containing the agent logs.

 Configuration example